psyked/bootstrapvalidator/README.md

 }
 ```

-By default, these icons are not set
+By default, these icons are not set.

 ```submitButtons```: The submit buttons selector.
 These buttons will be disabled when the form input are invalid